bdiethelmv/datasci/README.md

 # datasci
-test datascience repository
+Test datascience repository.
+I created this to learn how to use GitHub.

 just for practice.
-Nothing serious here
+Nothing serious here.